JuliaAstro/GeneralAstrodynamics.jl/README.md

 * All equations and algorithms within `UnitfulAstrodynamics` are pulled from Vallado's _Fundamentals of Astrodynamics and Applications_, as well as course notes from ENAE 601 (Astrodynamics) at the University of Maryland.

 \[2\] [JuliaAstro/AstroBase.jl](https://github.com/JuliaAstro/AstroBase.jl)
-* `AstroBase` is referenced as a well thought-out Julia package structure example (I'm new to Julia!), as well as feature ideas.
+* `AstroBase` is referenced as a well thought-out Julia package structure example, as well as feature ideas.

 \[3\] [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) and [UnitfulAstro.jl](https://github.com/JuliaAstro/UnitfulAstro.jl) are used for unit handling.

 ## Usage

-Check out the [Getting Started](https://cadojo.github.io/UnitfulAstrodynamics.jl/stable/Overview/usage/#Getting-Started) documentation for code examples, and more detail about using this package.
+Check out the [Getting Started](https://cadojo.github.io/UnitfulAstrodynamics.jl/dev/Getting-Started) documentation for code examples, and more detail about using this package.
 Some quick examples are shown below!

 #### Two-body Problem